I recieve many emails, sometimes daily, asking me about the 'Business of Quilting'... Here are my thoughts, Updated April 18, 2014

 So your first assignment is to actually DO what you want to be doing, even if it's for free.
 Keep your day job and do your 2nd job in the evenings.. on the weekends... but you can't just THINK about it.
 You have to draw, make, write and see what happens.

-Again if you have a few questions email me or post in the comments...
+Again if you have a very SPECIFIC question email me

 Good luck, tell me how it goes!

-ps.... hope you enjoyed the Caribbean Cruise pics.. can't have a post without photos!
+ps.... hope you enjoyed the Caribbean Cruise pics!